atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 her
 /

-her dearest friends — as she; at that moment, called the Lumleys — fo abused : she, therefore, told Mrs. jefferson, that ■whatever company she had, they were vastly too good for her, besides, " continued' she, I am very sure that you do; not know anything at all about them : and So I desire you whl not offer to affront me, by mentiorr ‘‘ ing my friends in Such a Scandalous manner."
+her dearest friends --as she; at that moment, called the Lumleys --fo abused : she, therefore, told Mrs. jefferson, that ■whatever company she had, they were vastly too good for her, besides, " continued' she, I am very sure that you do; not know anything at all about them : and So I desire you whl not offer to affront me, by mentiorr ‘‘ ing my friends in Such a Scandalous manner."
 . r
 ‘ r ’ •. • X 4
-Your friends — answered Mrs. jefferson, repeating the word firongly r p You will not, I fancy, find them your friends, but the greatest enemies you have in the world.
-However, I have done my duty — I have told cyou of. your danger — If you will not see it, you must take the confe y quences. ^ I am Jure I have proved
+Your friends --answered Mrs. jefferson, repeating the word firongly r p You will not, I fancy, find them your friends, but the greatest enemies you have in the world.
+However, I have done my duty --I have told cyou of. your danger --If you will not see it, you must take the confe y quences. ^ I am Jure I have proved
 ‘‘ myself
 *
 i